MusicDataset/md_homepage/content/musics/s/SonatainGMajorK.146(1)-Domenico Scarlatti.md

 ---
-title: Domenico Scarlatti - Sonata in G Major K. 146 (1)
+title: Sonata in G Major K. 146 (1)
 description: This is the description for Sonata in G Major K. 146 by Domenico Scarlatti
 composers: [Domenico Scarlatti]
 periods: [Baroque]